chebaleksandr/MACROPHAGE_BI_2018/README.md

 ## Short description of the used methods

+##### Methods:
-##### Method: FBA (flux balance analysis): Under the conditions of our steady state, the result of multiplying the stoichiometric matrix, composed of all the cell responses, by the flow rate through these reactions is zero.
+* FBA (flux balance analysis): Under the conditions of our steady state, the result of multiplying the stoichiometric matrix, composed of all the cell responses, by the flow rate through these reactions is zero.
+* FVA (Flux Variability Analysis): Method for evaluating the minimum and maximum range of each reaction flux that can still satisfy the constraints using a double LP problem (i.e. a maximization and a subsequent minimization) for each reaction of interest.

 ## Contents of the repository